Home > Analyses > Utilities > PPL Corporation

 Revenue by Segment

-This pie chart illustrates PPL Corporation’s revenue distribution by regulated segments for the fiscal year 2024, highlighting the contribution of key geographic areas.
+This pie chart illustrates PPL Corporation’s revenue distribution by regulated segments for fiscal year 2025, highlighting how each region contributes to the company’s sales.

 revenue by segment